 Remember, It Doesn’t Always Have to be About Spending, but More About Saving

 Instead of having a monthly conversation (or interrogation) about spending, switch it up and talk about how much you saved that month.
 I’m not talking about how much you saved because you bought an amazing dress on sale, but real savings.
 How much did you put way in your emergency fund?
+How does it affect financial peace with your spouse?

 When you discuss your savings progress, it makes for a much better conversation and it’s actually exciting to see your bank account grow every month.
 It feels like a win when you put more in your savings account than your partner.
 It’s not a competition, but saving more feels better than spending more.